-Bone metastases are an extraordinarily common complication of advanced cancer.
+Bone metastases are a common complication of advanced cancer.
 They are especially prevalent (up to 70%) in breast and prostate cancer.
-Bone metastases are also a frequent cause of morbidity and mortality.
-They can cause severe pain, bone fractures, life-threatening electrolyte imbalances, and nerve compression syndromes.
-Taking care of patients with bony lesions can be very frustrating as the pain and neurologic dysfunction may be difficult to treat and significantly compromises the patients' quality of life.
-Furthermore, bony metastases usually signify advanced, often incurable disease.
+Bone metastases can cause severe pain, bone fractures, life-threatening electrolyte imbalances, and nerve compression syndromes.
+The pain and neurologic dysfunction may be difficult to treat and significantly compromises the patients' quality of life.
+Bone metastases usually signify advanced, often incurable disease.

 The bone is a common site of metastasis for many solid tissue cancers including prostate, breast, lung, kidney, stomach, bladder, uterus, thyroid, colon and rectum.
 Researchers speculate that this may be due to the high blood flow to the bone and bone marrow.
 Once cancer cells gain access to the blood vessels, they can travel all over the body and usually go where there is the highest flow of blood.
 Furthermore, tumor cells themselves secrete adhesive molecules that can bind to the bone marrow and bone matrix.
 This molecular interaction can cause the tumor to signal for increased bone destruction and enhance tumor growth within the bone.
 A recent scientific discovery showed that the bone is actually a rich source of growth factors.
 These growth factors signal cells to divide, grow, and mature.
 As the cancer attacks the bone, these growth factors are released and serve to further stimulate the tumor cells to grow.
 This results in a self-generating growth loop.

 The best treatment for bony metastasis is the treatment of the primary cancer.
 Therapies may include chemotherapy, hormone therapy, radiation therapy, immunotherapy, or treatment with monoclonal antibodies.
-Pain specifically is often treated with narcotics and other pain medications such as non-steroidal anti-inflammatory agents.
-Physical therapy may become important and surgery has an important role to play if the cancer resulted in a fracture of the bone or impingement of a nerve or a nerve root.
-More recently a new class of medications have become available that treat the pain associated with bony metastasis and serve to restore bone health and integrity.
+Pain is often treated with narcotics and other pain medications, such as non-steroidal anti-inflammatory agents.
+Physical therapy may be helpful and surgery may have an important role if the cancer resulted in a fracture of the bone.

-A category of drugs that decrease pain from bone metastasis and may improve overall bone health are called the bisphosphonates.
-Bisphosphonates are analogs of a naturally occurring compound called pyrophosphate that prevents bone breakdown.
-They are a class of medications widely used in the treatment and prevention of osteoporosis and certain other bone diseases (such as Paget's Disease) as well as in the treatment of elevated calcium.
+Bisphosphonates are s category of medications that decrease pain from bone metastasis and may improve overall bone health.
+Bisphosphonates man-made versions of a naturally occurring compound called pyrophosphate that prevents bone breakdown.
+They are a class of medications widely used in the treatment and prevention of osteoporosis and certain other bone diseases (such as Paget's Disease), as well as in the treatment of elevated blood calcium.
 These drugs suppress bone breakdown by cells called osteoclasts, and, can indirectly stimulate the bone forming cells called osteoblasts.
-It is for this reason and for the fact that bisphosphonates are very effective in relieving bone pain associated with metastatic disease, that they have transitioned to the oncology arena.
+It is for this reason, and for the fact that bisphosphonates are very effective in relieving bone pain associated with metastatic disease, that they have transitioned to the oncology arena.
 However, treatment of bone metastases is not curative.
-There is increasing evidence that bisphosphonates can prevent bony complications in metastatic malignant diseases and may even improve survival in patients with Multiple Myeloma with lytic bone lesions.
+There is increasing evidence that bisphosphonates can prevent bony complications in some metastatic cancers and may even improve survival in some cancers.
 Most researchers agree that these drugs are more helpful in osteolytic lesions and less so in osteoblastic metastasis in terms of bone restoration and health, but the bisphosphonates are able to alleviate pain associated with both types of lesions.
 The appropriate time to start treatment is once a bone metastasis has been identified on imaging.

 Bisphosphonates can be given either orally or intravenously.
 The latter is the preferred route of administration for many oncologists as it is given monthly as a short infusion and does not have the gastrointestinal side effects that the oral bisphosphonates have.
 There are currently two approved and commonly used IV bisphosphonates –Pamidronate disodium (Aredia, Novartis) and zolendronic acid (Zometa, Novartis).
 Their side effect profile is fairly mild and includes a flu-like reaction during the first 48 hours after the infusion, kidney impairment and osteonecrosis of the jaw with long term use.
 Patients with renal impairment may not be candidates for this therapy.